BobHanson/InChI-SwingJS/README.md

 InChI generation is already implemented in Jmol in both Java and JavaScript (using JNI-InChI for Java and inchi-wasm for JavaScript).
 The Java implementation also taps the internal InChI model for generating stereochemically correct 2D and 3D structures *from* InChI.
 This project aims to also allow the production of 2D and 3D structures from InChI for the JavaScript side as well.

 The overall scheme for this functionality is shown below.
 Basically, InChIJNI.java handles the JNI-InChI interface for Java, and InChIJS.java (yes, ".java") handles the inchi-wasm interface for JavaScript.
-For SMILES generation, they both feed their respective models to InchiToSmilesConverter.java, which does the magic by creating a Jmol SMILES model, used for input to Jmol's SmilesGenerator.java. this already works perfectly in Java.
+For SMILES generation, they both feed their respective models to InchiToSmilesConverter.java, which does the magic by creating a Jmol SMILES model, used for input to Jmol's SmilesGenerator.java.
+Note that this already works perfectly in Java.

 ![inchiChart](https://github.com/user-attachments/assets/d482a7b3-571e-4286-b1e9-561354c16d8d)